 - Peel the fruits and make sure that their pulp is not tainted, moldy or spoilt in any way.
 Carefully crush the pulp by hands keeping the seeds intact.

 - Put the crushed pulp in a fermentation container.
-Add water, sugar, and then yeast or a fermentation starter.
+Add water, sugar, and your chosen yeast.
 Mix until homogenous.
 Fill the container up to 75% of its volume to keep enough space left for carbon dioxide and foam.
-Install an air lock of any design on the neck of the container.
-You can also use a medical glove with a needle-pierced hole in one of the fingers.
+Install an airlock of any design on the neck of the container.

 - Leave the wash in a dark place (or cover it with thick fabric) with a temperature of 20-28°C. Depending on the temperature and yeast used the wash can ferment for 3-50 days.
-You can tell that the fermentation process stopped if the air lock is not emitting gas anymore (or if the glove has deflated), the wash has become lighter, it’s not sweet, and there’s a layer of sediment at the bottom.
+You can tell that the fermentation process stopped if the airlock is not emitting gas anymore, the wash has become lighter, it’s not sweet, and there’s a layer of sediment at the bottom.

 This wash is ready to be distilled

 - Decant the fermented wash and then filter it through a few layers of cheesecloth to remove any residual pulp which can burn during heating.

 - Distill the wash using moonshine still of any design, for the first time at maximum speed without separating it into fractions.
 Stop collecting the product when its ABV is lower than 20%.

 - Determine the ABV of the distillate.
 To do this, calculate the volume of pure alcohol: ABV percentage multiplied by the volume in liters divided by 100.